Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Purdue vs. Xavier Predictions & Picks: Spread, Total - November 13

-Monday's game that pits the Purdue Boilermakers (2-0) against the Xavier Musketeers (2-0) at Mackey Arena has a projected final score of 75-66 (based on our computer prediction) in favor of Purdue, who is favored in this matchup by our model.
+Monday's game that pits the Purdue Boilermakers (2-0) versus the Xavier Musketeers (2-0) at Mackey Arena has a projected final score of 75-66 (based on our computer prediction) in favor of Purdue, who is the favorite in this matchup by our model.
 Game time is at 8:30 PM ET on November 13.

+Based on our computer prediction, Xavier is a good bet to cover the point spread, which is listed at 17.5.
+The two sides are projected to come in below the 151.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!